Bello Bouba Maigari: Biography

 In mid-May 2009, it was announced that Bello Bouba would stand as the UNDP candidate in the 2011 presidential election.
-Bello Bouba's ministerial portfolio was altered on June 30, 2009, when he was appointed as Minister of State for Transport.
+Bello Bouba's ministerial portfolio was altered on June 30, 2009, when he was appointed Minister of State for Transport.
 As a presidential candidate, Bello Bouba—who had a limited base of support that was largely confined to the north—was considered to have no serious chance of winning the 2011 election.
 It was thought that he would continue supporting President Biya, who was expected to stand for another term, and wanted to remain in the government.

 Bello Bouba ultimately did not stand as a presidential candidate when the vote was held in October 2011.
 Biya again won re-election easily.
 In the government named on 9 December 2011, Bello Bouba was moved to the post of Minister of State for Tourism and Leisure.
 He was installed in his new ministry on 10 December.